lingxusb/EcoVAE/readme.md

    conda activate ecovae
    ```

+## Tutorial
+We provide a [tutorial notebook](https://github.com/lingxusb/EcoVAE/blob/main/notebooks/tutorial.ipynb) that walks through the entire process, including data processing from raw GBIF output, model training, prediction error calculation, and plotting of prediction error.
+The example dataset that contains 259k occurrence records can be downloaded from GBIF (https://www.gbif.org/occurrence/download/0000223-250117142028555).

+Below we provide details for each function.

 ## Model training

 The following codes could be used to train the EcoVAE model to predict the species distribution from partial observations.
-The corresponding training and test datasets are provided in the ```./data``` folder.
+The example training and test datasets are provided in the ```./data``` folder.

 - ```train.txt```, which stores the training data for species distributions.
 The provided example file contains grid samples with 100 species.
 The value 0 indicates absence of the species and value 1 denotes existence of the species in the grid.
 - ```test.txt```, which stores the observation data for the test dataset with 100 species.